-This driver is installed in the WL_HOME\server\lib folder (where WL_HOME is the folder where WebLogic Server is installed) with weblogic.jar.
+This driver is installed in the WL\HOME\server\lib folder (where WL\HOME is the folder where WebLogic Server is installed) with weblogic.jar.
 The manifest in weblogic.jar lists this file so that it is loaded when weblogic.jar is loaded (when the server starts).
 Therefore, you do not need to add this JDBC driver to your CLASSPATH.
 If you plan to use a third-party JDBC driver that is not installed with WebLogic Server, you must install the drivers, which includes updating your CLASSPATH with the path to the driver files, and may include updating your PATH with the path to database client files.
-See "Supported Database Configurations" on the Oracle Fusion Middleware Supported System Configurations page at http://www.oracle.com/technology/software/products/ias/files/fus ion certification.html.
+See "Supported Configurations" in What's New in Oracle WebLogic Server.

-If you plan to use a different version of any of the drivers installed with WebLogic Server, you can replace the driver file in WL_HOME\server\lib with an updated version of the file or add the new file to the front of your CLASSPATH.
+If you plan to use a different version of any of the drivers installed with WebLogic Server, you can replace the driver file in WL\HOME\server\lib with an updated version of the file or add the new file to the front of your CLASSPATH.

-Copies of the MySQL and Oracle Thin drivers installed with WebLogic Server and other supporting files are installed in WL_HOME\server\ext\jdbc\.
+Copies of the MySQL and Oracle Thin drivers installed with WebLogic Server and other supporting files are installed in WL HOME\server\ext\jdbc\.
 There is a subdirectory in this folder for each DBMS.
-If you need to revert to the version of the driver installed with WebLogic Server, you can copy the file from WL HOME\server\ext\jdbc\DBMS to WL HOME\server\lib.
+If you need to revert to the version of the driver installed with WebLogic Server, you can copy the file from WL\ HOME\server\ext\jdbc\DBMS to WL\HOME\server\lib.

-Note: WebLogic Server also includes a version of the Derby DBMS installed with the WebLogic Server examples in the WL HOME\common\derby directory.
+Note: WebLogic Server also includes a version of the Derby DBMS installed with the WebLogic Server examples in the WL\HOME\common\derby directory.
 Derby is an all-Java DBMS product included in the WebLogic Server distribution solely in support of demonstrating the WebLogic Server examples.
 For more information about Derby, see http://db.apache.org/derby.